Mainman002/Linux-OpenTabletUI/README.md

 [ ] either add more tablet compatibility or make other standalone versions to reduce bloat

-[ ] add express key menu and ability to show / hide the settings ui with a key command
+[ ] express key menu and ability to show / hide the settings ui with a key command

-[ ]
+[ ] color theme switch feature

 [ ]